About the Scottish Orienteering Association (SOA)

 Scottish Orienteering Association (SOA)

-The SOA is the Sport’s Governing Body (SGB) in Scotland for orienteering, a charitable body and a constituent association of British Orienteering.
+The SOA is the Scottish Governing Body (SGB) for the sport of orienteering, a charitable body and a constituent association of British Orienteering.
 We receive support from sportscotland and are based at the sportscotland National Outdoor Training Centre, Glenmore Lodge, near Aviemore, in the Cairngorms National Park in the Scottish Highlands.